 Looking back on it, I think part of the problem was how I thought about love as a kid.
 I had a few ideas about how you get someone to love you that, in retrospect, weren't particularly helpful to me.

-Jonathan is very, very, adorable.
-Now years later, I'm friends with Karen.
-Actual friends with both her and her husband, Alan.
+Now, years later, I'm friends with Karen, actual friends with both her and her husband, Alan.
 I even worked for him for a while.
 Karen and I have talked before about our elementary school days, usually steering the conversation towards how mean she was to me.
-But I've never really spoken with her about puppy love.
-I wanted to know what she remembered, whether she knew I even had a crush or her at all.
+But I've never really spoken to her about puppy love.
+I wanted to know what she remembered, whether she knew I even had a crush on her at all.

-Who are your interests?
+Who were your interests?
 We'll go year by year.

 Keith, definitely, love interest.
-Barry Seller, the big one.
+Barry Seller, the big one, the big one.

 Notice who she doesn't mention.
 Even though it was so far in the past, the crush is still such an awkward thing to talk about.
 When I finally did tell her about how I felt about her when we were kids, I sort of mumbled my way through it, backpedaling all over the place.
 I even forgot to actually point the mic at her.

 When I was in elementary school, you were a big crush.
 You see?

 I didn't even know that, you know.
 I thought I was just responsible for tormenting you.
 I didn't realize that there was a crush involved.
 Maybe at the time I knew?
 But I had no clue, actually, that you liked me, when I think back on it now.